Are you trying to find love in Alaska?

 Bethel is a city located near the west coast of the U.S. state of Alaska, approximately 400 miles west of Anchorage, in the Bethel Census Area.
 Accessible only by air and river, Bethel is the main port on the Kuskokwim River and is an administrative and transportation hub for the 56 villages in the Yukon-Kuskokwim Delta.

-There You Have It – The Best Cities for Singles in Alaska
+There You Have It – The Best Cities for Singles in Alaska for 2019

 If you’re looking for a breakdown of cities in Alaska ranked by criteria that most would agree make a place a great spot for finding a single person (and potentially love), this is an accurate list.